 Personally, I invest an equal amount of my portfolio across small, mid and large cap stocks.
 I believe that I’ll see better performance from the small and mid cap stocks than the large caps over time.
 To put it simply, it’s a lot easier for a tiny $200m market cap stock to double in value than for GM or Google to double in value.
 It’s also a lot easier for them to go out of business.
 We’ll see if it works out in the long run.

-(For stocks) - Growth/value
+(For stocks) - Diversification by growth/value

 Beyond market cap, stocks are often bucketed by whether they are growth or value.
 This is a little more subjective than market cap.